+In 2020, both of the audits appearing in Part I.A were selected for review randomly.
 In 2019, five of the six audits appearing in Part I.A were selected for review using risk-based criteria.
-In both 2018 and 2017, all audits appearing in Part I.A were selected for review using risk-based criteria.
+In 2018, all audits appearing in Part I.A were selected for review using risk-based criteria.

-If a deficiency is included in Part I.A of our report, it does not necessarily mean that the firm has not addressed the deficiency.
+If we include a deficiency in Part I.A of our report, it does not necessarily mean that the firm has not addressed the deficiency.
 In many cases, the firm has performed remedial actions after the issue was identified.
 Depending on the circumstances, remedial actions may include performing additional audit procedures, informing management of the issuer of the need for changes to the financial statements or reporting on ICFR, or taking steps to prevent reliance on prior audit reports.

 Our inspection normally includes a review, on a sample basis, of the adequacy of a firm's remedial actions, either with respect to previously identified deficiencies or deficiencies identified during the current inspection.
 If a firm does not take appropriate actions to address deficiencies, we may criticize its system of quality control or pursue a disciplinary action.

-The fact that we have included a deficiency in our report - other than those deficiencies for audits with incorrect opinions on the financial statements and/or ICFR - does not necessarily mean that the issuer's financial statements are materially misstated or that undisclosed material weaknesses in ICFR exist.
+If we include a deficiency in our report - other than those deficiencies for audits with incorrect opinions on the financial statements and/or ICFR - it does not necessarily mean that the issuer's financial statements are materially misstated or that undisclosed material weaknesses in ICFR exist.
 It is often not possible for us to reach a conclusion on those points based on our inspection procedures and related findings because, for example, we have only the information that the auditor retained and the issuer's public disclosures.
 We do not have direct access to the issuer's management, underlying books and records, and other information.